 The Milwaukee Public Museum and the Betty Brinn Children’s Museum have forged an alliance that would enable the two museums to colocate under one roof, while maintaining their individual identities, brands, and distinction as two separate entities and experiences for their visitors.

 The two organizations share a goal of inspiring minds – with visitors of a range of ages.
 Colocating the two museums will provide a rich, diversified museum experience under one roof that appeals to visitors of all ages.

 If MPM builds a new building, will the County still own the collections?

-The 4+ million object collections are owned by Milwaukee County.
+Milwaukee County owns the more than 4 million objects and specimens in MPM’s collections.
 The collections will continue to be cared for by the private non-profit organization that runs the Museum, in partnership with the County.
-We don’t currently anticipate any change in this structure.
+We don’t anticipate any change in this structure.

-What are the next near-term steps in this process?
+What are the next steps in this process?

 How can I support the new Museum project?

-- Let your elected representatives know you support the new MPM.
+- Let your elected representatives (especially State and County) know you support the future Museum.